sine-ai/n8n-nodes-bitbucket-data-center/README.md

 ![n8n](https://img.shields.io/badge/n8n-community-FF6D5A?style=flat&logo=n8n)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 This is an n8n community node that allows you to interact with Bitbucket Data Center (Server) instances.
-It provides comprehensive operations for projects, repositories, pull requests, branches, commits, and users, as well as webhook triggers for real-time automation.
+It provides comprehensive operations for projects, repositories, pull requests (with full comment and review management), branches, commits, users, tags, files, and webhooks, as well as webhook triggers for real-time automation.

 ## Table of Contents